UniOfGreenwich/ELEE1147_Lectures/content/Algorithms/Algorithms.md

 ## O Notation

 - **Big-O Notation (O-notation):**
   -  Represents the upper bound of the running time of an algorithm.
-Therefore, it gives the worst-case complexity of an algorithm.
+  - Shows the worst-case complexity of an algorithm.

 - **Omega Notation (Ω-notation):**
   -  Represents the lower bound of the running time of an algorithm.
-Thus, it provides the best case complexity of an algorithm.
+  -  Provides the best case complexity of an algorithm.

 - **Theta Notation (Θ-notation):**
   - Theta notation encloses the function from above and below.
-Since it represents the upper and the lower bound of the running time of an algorithm, it is used for analysing the average-case complexity of an algorithm.
+  - Used for analysing the average-case complexity of an algorithm.

 ---